Who is a Neurologist?

 Full Time, Hourly Basis

-A neurologist works on both contractual as well as permanent basis.
+Individuals who opt for a career as neurologists work on both contractual as well as permanent basis.
 The duration of the contractual term may be extended depending on the work performance of a neurologist and requirement of the healthcare or hospital management.

 hospitals, clinical lab, healthcare facility, clinic